F-R-Mitchell/Election_Analysis/README.md

 ![Election_Results](https://user-images.githubusercontent.com/87910875/133146689-457a08e5-44a3-446f-a03f-dd46cf292175.png)

 # Election-Audit Summary
 This script can be used as a foundation for any election.
 The first clear alteration that would need to be made would be to fit the size of the election.
-For example, if it were a national election, there would need to be a dictionary to hold each states.
-Another alteration would be to include the electoral college as we the count of electoral votes.
+For example, if it were a national election, there would need to be a dictionary to hold each state.
+Another alteration would be to include the electoral college as the count of electoral votes.
+If it could be done then another alteration that could be made would be to refactor the code to reduce runtime of processing millions of votes.